 Note 2: Discovery metadata, defined in the Manual on the WMO Information System (WMO-No. 1060), are concerned with discovering and accessing information, including observations and their observational metadata.
 Requirements for discovery metadata are specified in the Manual on the WMO Information System (WMO-No. 1060) and are not considered further here.

-2.5.1.1 For all WIGOS observations they make available internationally, Members shall record and retain the observational metadata specified as mandatory in the WIGOS Metadata Standard defined in Appendix 2.4 to this section.
+2.5.1.1 For all WIGOS observations they make available internationally, Members shall record and retain the observational metadata specified as mandatory in the WIGOS Metadata Standard defined in Appendix 2.4.

 Note 1: The WIGOS Metadata Standard defines a common set of requirements for elements to be provided in observational metadata.
 It includes a detailed list of mandatory, conditional and optional metadata.